Learnings from successful NFT collections July 24, 2023

 And speaking of original creators – writers, artists and musicians are successfully using NFTs to build community and enjoy direct royalty earnings from mints and resales of assets that they solely own the rights to.
 Kings of Leon generated more than USD $2 million in sales of their last album, When You See Yourself, which was launched as an NFT.
 Different tiered NFTs afforded holders different privileges including bonus material and VIP show tickets to one show a year, for life (thus maintaining value).
 Grimes also made a cool USD $6 million from her 2021 NFT collection, which comprised images and video set to original songs.

-If you’re a newer project or one still navigating utility (you aren’t alone) it pays to align with more established brands to benefit from reputation association.
+If you’re a newer collection or one still navigating utility (you aren’t alone) it pays to align with more established brands to benefit from reputation association.
 In turn, those established brands – essentially Web2 native businesses with decades of brand legacy and customer loyalty behind them, can enter the NFT space with experienced Web3 partners.

 When carefully considered for the right purpose and audience, NFTs can be powerful marketing and community building tools.
 The true test of long-term success comes down to a watertight strategy that promises ongoing value for and involvement from holders, carefully considered collaborations and clear, accessible messaging.